Founders' Day (Ghana): History

+President Nana Addo Dankwa Akufo-Addo again proposed that 21 September however should be instituted as Kwame Nkrumah Memorial Day, to commemorate his birthdate.
+The decision separated the "Founder's Day" celebration as an honour of the "Big Six" from Dr. Kwame Nkrumah's Memorial Day celebration on his birthdate at the heroic leader of Ghana's independence attainment and a former President of Ghana.

-In March 2019, the public holiday amendments bill was passed into law by the Ghanaian government and 4 August was instituted as the "Founders' Day," a day which coincides with the formation of the first political party in the country – the United Gold Coast Convention (UGCC) on August 4, 1947.
+In March 2019, the public holiday amendments bill was passed into law by the Ghanaian government and 4 August was instituted as the "Founders' Day," a day which coincides with the formation of the first political party in the country – the United Gold Coast Convention (UGCC) on 4 August 1947.
 The Founders' Day is reserved to celebrate and honour the people (The Big Six) who led Ghana to independence whilst Kwame Nkrumah Memorial Day is reserved for Osagyefo Dr. Kwame Nkrumah's birthdate the leader of the movement towards independence.

 Significance of the day

-The "Founder's Day" is also a day on which the Ghanaians take the opportunity to reflect the sacrifices of their fore-bearers who fought for Ghana's independence.
-The Ghanaians also observe the "Founders' Day" to include activities that will encourage the Ghanaian people within the country and in the diaspora to accept Ghana as their homeland.
+The "Founders' Day" is also a day on which the Ghanaians take the opportunity to reflect the sacrifices of their fore-bearers who fought for Ghana's independence.
+There are a number of celebratory activities during the day including talks, discussions, public lectures, etc. about the country's past, present and future.
+Activities during the celebration and observance of the "Founders' Day" are meant to encourage the Ghanaians within the country and in the diaspora to accept Ghana as their homeland.
+Also, these activities as well as the day is to reignite patriotism in Ghanaians.

 Besides the celebration of the "Founders' Day" encourage Ghanaians to appreciate the sacrificial roles its leaders had played while they do the same by committing to the country in all endeavours.